lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ## Fragmentation Tools {#FragTools}

-This subsection describes the different tools that are used to enable the SCHC F/R functionality defined in this document, such as fields in the SCHC F/R header frames (see the related formats in {{Fragfor}}), windows and timers.
+This subsection describes the different tools that are used to enable the SCHC F/R functionality defined in this document, such as fields in the SCHC F/R header (see the related formats in {{Fragfor}}), windows and timers.

 * Rule ID.
 The Rule ID is present in the SCHC Fragment header and in the SCHC ACK header formats.
 The Rule ID in a SCHC Fragment header is used to identify that a SCHC Fragment is being carried, which SCHC F/R reliability mode is used and which window size is used.
 The Rule ID in the SCHC Fragment header also allows interleaving non-fragmented SCHC Packets and SCHC Fragments that carry other SCHC Packets.
 The Rule ID in a SCHC ACK identifies the message as a SCHC ACK.